darkwood101/snake_game/README.md

 # Snake Game

-This is a remake of the classic snake game, written in C++ using the SDL library and the minimalistic geometric figures as graphics.
+This is a remake of the classic snake game, written in C++ using the SDL library and with minimalistic geometric figures as graphics.

 ## Build ##